YuvashreeM/GitAutomation/README.md

 - Maven-based Java project structure is used
 - TestNG is used as the testing framework and Allure for reporting
 - Git repo will only be cloned if the provided repo is not cloned already in the provided directory
-- Git cloning operation will be skipped if directory already exists
+- Git cloning operation will be skipped if directory already exist

 ## How It Works